 Kent Austin joined the Tiger-Cats on December 17, 2012 as Vice President of Football Operations, General Manager and Head Coach.
-He appointed Eric Tillman as General Manager on March 11, 2016 and June Jones as Head Coach on August 24, 2017, but remains the head of football operations.
+He appointed Eric Tillman as General Manager on March 11, 2016 and June Jones as Head Coach on August 24, 2017.
+On May 12, 2018, Austin was named a consultant for the football club.

 In over four seasons as the head coach in Hamilton, Austin led the Tiger-Cats to two East Division titles, three Eastern Final appearances, and Grey Cup games in 2013 and 2014.
 The team also finished top-two in the East in four consecutive seasons (2013-16) under Austin, marking only the second time (1998-2001) the Tiger-Cats had done so since the 1960’s.